DataSQRL Documentation

 What is DataSQRL?โ

-- ๐ก๏ธ Data Integrity: Exactly-once processing, consistent data across all outputs, automated data lineage
+- ๐ก๏ธ Data Consistency Guarantees: Exactly-once processing, data consistency across all outputs, schema alignment, and data lineage tracking

-- ๐ Developer-Friendly: Local development, CI/CD support, comprehensive testing framework
+- ๐ Developer Workflow Integration: Local development, quick iteration with feedback, CI/CD support, and comprehensive testing framework

 Quick Startโ